Wannjer1/Password-Locker/README.md

-# PASSWORD Loccker
+# PASSWORD Locker

 by Ann Wanjeri

 A simple password storage and generating app that runs on the terminal.
+Itallows users to create an account that stores their passwoords.

 ## Technologies Used